Solving things yourself

 Asking for help

-When asking for help, it’s important to fully explain the problem you’re having, this means explaining
+If you are unable to solve the issue yourself, please contact us at email@example.com.
+When contacting us for help, it is important to fully explain the problem you’re having, this means explaining:

 what you’re doing, including anything out of the ordinary